 When roof ventilation fails, unwanted moisture stays confined in your home.
 Eventually, that moisture causes paint on the ceilings or walls to bubble and peel.

-6. Clean Roof after it Snows
+Clean Roof after it Snows.

 Look at your roof after it snows.
 If it isn’t still snow covered, the hot air in the attic may be causing it to prematurely melt.

-Determining Proper Roof Ventilation
+Determining Proper Roof Ventilation.

-Contact a professional roofing company in South Central Pennsylvania or Northern Maryland to schedule a roof inspection.
+Contact a professional roofing company in South Central Pennsylvania and Northern Maryland to schedule a roof inspection.
 The best roofing companies inspect your roof, attic, and ventilation system before making recommendations or creating a plan for your roof replacement.